UBC-InfoVis/447-materials/programming-assignments/skeletons/p2/assignment.md

 ![Result](result.png?raw=true "Result")

 The most important part of this assignment is to implement linked interactions.
 Creating a bar chart or scatter plot should not pose a challenge anymore.
 You can also reuse code from tutorials, case studies, and previous assignments.
+We highly recommend you to use the `join` function to handle your data-join, as there is no need for nested groups in this assignment.

 We recommend that you break down the implementation into the following tasks.
 Please read the instructions carefully as we provide more details about the requirements your visualization must need to fulfill.